r59q/easywebstats/README.md

 Registering statistics is automatically done when settings values.
 No initialization is needed, just set the values you wish to track.

 Data values are grouped by name and label.

+Note: **Stats are stored in-memory, which means for now, all data is lost when application is rebooted**

 ## Reading statistics